All About Metal Braces

 How Do Braces Work?

-Before applying the brackets, Dr. Emily Willett and Dr. Paula Harre and our team will collect photos and X-rays of your mouth.
-Sometimes we will us our iTero Element scanner to scan each of your teeth and the layout of your gums and mouth.
+Before applying the brackets, Dr. Emily Willett and our team will collect photos and X-rays of your mouth.
+Sometimes we will use our iTero Element scanner to scan each of your teeth and the layout of your gums and mouth.
 If necessary, this process takes 10-15 minutes and provides an extremely accurate 3D view of your mouth.

 After the X-Ray and option scan, the information will be used to help create your customized treatment plan.
 This will including how each tooth needs to be moved in order to get it in the best possible position.

-Dr. Emily Willett and Dr. Paula Harre will decide how to place the brackets based on this information.
+Dr. Emily Willett will decide how to place the brackets based on this information.
 For example, if you have some teeth that need to be tilted, the placement of those brackets will be different than the placement of brackets for teeth that need to be turned.

-Once the brackets have been attached, Dr. Emily Willett and Dr. Paula Harre will insert of the wire.
+Once the brackets have been attached, Dr. Emily Willett will insert the wire.
 Bends in the wire will provide different types of pressure on different teeth.
 A bend in the wire is how most orthodontists cause specific and precise movements.

 For example, a bend can help a tooth that is twisted to turn and face the right way, or aligning one tooth that is too far forward with one that is too far back.
 This process of tooth movement is called remodeling, and it involves minor changes in the bone that surrounds the roots of your teeth.